Posts

 Safety is of utmost importance in all lifting applications due to the potential risks associated with heavy loads, heights, and moving parts.
 The use of load monitoring devices such as load cells, tension links, load pins, or load shackles are critical to ensure the safe execution of lifting operations.

-When Interface defines lifting applications, we are referring to the actions of objects, materials, or loads are raised, lowered, or moved vertically or horizontally using lifting equipment or mechanisms.
+When Interface defines lifting applications, we are referring to the actions of objects, materials, or loads that are raised, lowered, or moved vertically or horizontally using lifting equipment or mechanisms.
 For use of our measurement solutions, these lifting applications involve the use of specialized equipment designed to safely and efficiently handle various types of loads.

 In the construction industry, Interface load cells and load pins are integrated into smart cranes and construction equipment to provide real-time monitoring of the loads being lifted or carried.
 Lifting beams and spreader bars need high-accuracy measurement on the site.
 These sensors accurately measure the weight or force exerted on the equipment and provide data on the load’s status, ensuring safe operation within specified limits.
 This information can be used to prevent overloading, optimize load distribution, and enhance operational safety and prevent failure of any machinery.